MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

 #### Input Data

-To perform CD, we utilized the average interaction frequency (from cooler) of our compendium of 62 individual Hi-C datasets (as detailed in the paper) for each interaction.
+To perform CD, we utilized the interaction frequency (including cis and trans) from cooler of our compendium of 62 individual Hi-C datasets (as detailed in the paper) for each interaction.

 #### Utilizing Combo Algorithm

 We implemented the Combo algorithm, which is available through the pycombo Python package (https://pycombo.readthedocs.io/en/latest/), as a non-overlapping CD algorithm.

+#### Output
+After the completion of the Community Detection step, each bin will be assigned a community group number.
+The parameters are tuned to generate 46 distinct communities.
+Here is an example of output format:

 ## Scripts